bcrusu/kcm/README.md

 - [ ] Use the Libvirt StorageVolume.Upload(...)
 API call to add the base CoreOS image to the pool
 - [ ] Add 'verbose' flag
 - [ ] Add 'yes' flag for remove command
+- [ ] Check if KSM is not enabled & warn user

 ### Inspiration